 Matthew Kozlowski manages, edits, and writes for Building Faith.
 He lives in Alexandria, Virginia with his wife Danielle and two young daughters.
 Throughout his career he has been a teacher, camp counselor, school chaplain, camp chaplain, Sunday school teacher, parish priest, and Alpha coordinator.

 * The information in this article should not be considered legal advice – it is for informational purposes only.
-For in depth questions on copyright law and fair use, consult with an attorney.

 Special thank you to Sharon Ely Pearson who wrote a 2011 article which was the inspiration for this current article.